Administrative Info for Student Arts Groups

 Funding sources include:

-- Student Activities Commission (SAC) – Annual and monthly requests for groups.
-During the academic year registered officers of a group can access the SAC proposal form online at the Hopkins Groups site for your group.
+- Student Activities Commission (SAC) – Semester allocations and event budget requests for groups.
+During the academic year, registered officers of a group can access the SAC proposal form online at the Hopkins Groups site for your group.

 - Student Life Programming Grants – Money is available from a committee that funds projects/events which are sponsored by on-campus groups/departments/organizations.
-These are offered once each semester, and the application deadlines are usually early September and February.
 For information visit the

 - GRO –Graduate Student Organization offers funds if you have grad students as members.
 The office is in Levering Hall or at x6-7682.